jramonlab/sdg-es-cities-regions-2018/README.md

 ## Acknowledgements

-Thanks to Marta García Haro from REDS-SDSN for his assisance.
+Thanks to Marta García Haro from REDS-SDSN for her assistance.

 Special Thanks to Azahara y Nuria from UGR sostenible for pointing me in the right